 - Parent’s evenings, Individual Learning Plan (previously IEP) reviews and further discussions relating to progress and achievement.

 - Parents/grandparents are encouraged to come into school for parents evening, lunches and workshops to support learning.

 - Additionally, parents are asked to support their children during progress assemblies and sports days, as well as out of school activities like Songbirds and Boyz Noyz.

 - The school has an up-to-date website with access to all relevant information.

 - If there is anything that you would like to discuss, please do not hesitate to contact Mr Lawton at your earliest convenience.
-Additionally, please note that the school SEN Policy and the Local Offer are both linked on the school website and should provide further information relating to special educational needs.
+Additionally, please note that the school SEN Policy and the Local Offer are both linked at the top of this page and should provide further information relating to special educational needs.